Mr Lowther Broad, writing from the Arrow c.1865

 A meditation on solitude, labour, and the unforgiving beauty of 1860s Otago.

-The valleys, rivers, and mountain passes described in Lowther Broad’s writings aren’t abstract ideas to me — they’re places I’ve walked, worked, and filmed for many years.
+The valleys, rivers, and mountains described in Lowther Broad’s writings aren’t abstract ideas to me, they’re places I’ve walked, worked, and filmed for many years.
 They’re home.

 That’s what excites me about this film.
 Through Lowther Broad’s actual words, written during his time in the Arrow in the 1860s, we get an unvarnished account of life in this place at a raw and formative moment in its history.